Lolendor/LBox/README.md

 3. Select your Development Team in the "Signing & Capabilities" tab.
 4. Build and run on your device.

+## ⚠️ Known Issues

+*   **"App bundle not found!
+Unable to read LCAppInfo.plist" Error**:
+    You may encounter this error popup immediately after installing an app and trying to launch it for the first time.
+    *   **Solution**: Simply dismiss the error and tap the **Run** button again.
+The app should launch successfully, and this error will not appear on subsequent launches.

 ## 📂 File Structure

 *   AppData.swift: Handles repository parsing, app models, and data persistence.